 - Thinking about resigning

-School Career Leads - senior consultants attached to a Specialty School with a remit for providing specific and information or signposting regarding specific Career options in that Programme.
+School Career Leads - consultants attached to a Specialty School with a remit for providing specific and information about that Programme.
+This role descriptor provides further information with regards to the School Career Lead.

-Local Faculty Leads – senior consultants with a remit for providing impartial trainee support on a range of matters including careers, based in each Health Board, appointed by the Deanery.
+Local Faculty Leads – consultants in each Health Board with a remit for providing impartial trainee support on a range of matters including careers.

 Health for health professionals is a fully-funded, confidential counselling service for all doctors and health professionals in Wales.